Sandrine8304/haunted-house/README.md

 The aim is to avoid the ghost(s) and collect the key randomly displayed on the screen.
 There are 7 levels.
 For the 1st level, there is only 1 ghost.
 For the 2nd level, there are 2 steps: 1 ghost for the first step and 2 ghosts for the 2nd steps.
 For the level 7, there are 7 steps (1 ghost for the 1st step and 7 ghosts for the 7th step).
+You win if you achieve to get the right number of key according to the level.
+You lose as soon as you are touched by a ghost.

 ## Structure